-Although there can be many different causes of an overheating issue, the reason your engine is overheating is because something inside the cooling system is preventing the absorption, transportation or release of heat.
+Although there can be many different causes of an overheating issue, the reason your engine is overheating is that something inside the cooling system is preventing the absorption, transportation, or release of heat.
 Here are some reasons why heat isn’t leaving your engine compartment:

 Leak in the Cooling System – This is the number ONE main cause of engine overheating.
-If you get a leak in your radiator, water pump, hoses, head gasket or thermostat housing, your engine isn’t going to be able to cool properly.
-If you can find the leak, you may be able to seal it on your own, but you’ll probably benefit from bringing your car into a e-CAR workshop and have one of our expert mechanics to have a look.
+If you get a leak in your radiator, water pump, hoses, head gasket, or thermostat housing, your engine isn’t going to be able to cool properly.
+If you can find the leak, you may be able to seal it on your own, but you’ll probably benefit from bringing your car into an e-CAR workshop and having one of our expert mechanics have a look.

 Blocked Hoses – If there’s no leak and the coolant has been installed properly, the next thing you’ll want to check is your coolant hose.
 Sometimes dirt or road sediment can get into your coolant department and block the flow of fluid through your hoses.
 Flushing the system and refilling your coolant tank is once again the preferred course of action.